 Once I have a clear feel for what you’re carrying, I pull together references and propose a concept direction.

 These references aren’t pieces I’m going to copy.
-They’re visual anchors—line weight examples, composition ideas, symbolic elements that connect to your story.
-Truly, this is where your input shapes the whole piece.
-You either say “yes, that’s the feeling,” or “no, push it this other way.”
+Think of them as visual anchors — line weight examples, composition ideas, symbolic elements that connect back to your story.
+This is where your input genuinely shapes the whole piece.
+You either say “yes, that’s the feeling,” or “no, push it this other way,” and we adjust together.

 Step Three: First Rough Sketch

 Now I sketch.
-The first sketch is intentionally rough—pencil, gesture, layout.
-It’s not pretty yet.
-It’s not supposed to be.
+This first pass is intentionally rough — pencil, gesture, layout.
+It’s not pretty yet, and it’s not supposed to be.

 What I’m showing you here is composition.
 Where the elements sit.
-How they relate to each other on the skin area you chose.
-The basic shape and flow of the piece.
+How they relate to one another on the area of skin you chose.
+The basic shape and flow of the piece, before any detail gets layered in.

-You give feedback.
-Maybe the central figure needs to face the other way.
+Then you give feedback.
+Maybe the central figure needs to face the other direction.
 Maybe the symbolic element on the left needs to be bigger.
 However small the change, this is the moment to speak up.
-Nothing is precious yet.
+Nothing is precious yet, so we can move freely.

 Step Four: Refined Sketch With Adjustments

-After your feedback, I clean up the composition and bring more detail in.
-Now you can see the personality of the piece coming through.
+After your feedback, I clean up the composition and start bringing real detail in.
+Now you can finally see the personality of the piece coming through.

-This is also where we make any final compositional changes before I move into ink.
-Once pen hits paper for real, big changes get harder—but small refinements are still on the table.
+My Abstract Line Art Print — Wave of Thoughts No. 3 — shows how a design evolves through layered line work.
+What starts as loose gesture gradually becomes something with real rhythm and intention.
+That same evolution happens in the refinement stage of a commission.
+This is also where we settle any final compositional changes before I move into ink.
+Once pen hits paper for real, big changes get harder — but small refinements are still on the table.

-In fact, most clients ask for one or two small tweaks here, and that’s exactly what this step is for.
+In fact, most clients ask for one or two small tweaks at this stage, and that’s precisely what this step exists for.

 Step Five: Final Pen and Ink Artwork

-This is the longest part of the process.
+This is the longest part of the journey.
 Depending on complexity, it takes anywhere from a few days to a couple of weeks.
 Each line is intentional.
-There’s no “fix it in editing” with pen and ink—every mark is committed.
+There’s no “fix it later” with pen and ink — every mark is committed the moment it lands.

 Why this matters for tattoos

 Tattoo needles work best with intentional, confident line work.
-A piece drawn with that same energy translates beautifully — and what makes an ink drawing a timeless work of art is exactly that commitment to every mark.
+A piece drawn with that same energy translates beautifully onto skin — and what makes an ink drawing a timeless work of art is exactly that commitment to every single mark.

 Step Six: Final Files and Tattoo-Ready Delivery